Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 ## 📦 ReactNative / Redux

-Knows how to use Redux data mangment.
+Knows how to use Redux data managment.

 ### 🎓 Learn